93 fugitives arrested in Baltimore-area crime sweep dubbed 'Operation Washout' - NewsBreak

 93 fugitives arrested in Baltimore-area crime sweep dubbed 'Operation Washout'

-A multi-agency law enforcement operation resulted in 93 fugitives being arrested, according to the US Marshals Service.
+(CNN) — A multi-agency law enforcement operation resulted in 93 fugitives being arrested, according to the US Marshals Service.
 "Operation Washout" focused on wanted violent offenders and gang members in the Baltimore, Maryland, area.
-The operation, led by the Capital Area Regional Fugitive Task Force and the Baltimore Police Department's Warrant Apprehension Task Force, was carried out over a two-week period in July.www.wthitv.com
+The operation, led by the Capital Area Regional Fugitive Task Force and the Baltimore Police Department's Warrant Apprehension Task Force, was carried out over a two-week period in July.www.cnn.com